 As an experienced personal injury attorney, Max has the right training and legal tools to assist with your compensation claims and your personal injury case as a whole.

 If you've ever been in a minor fender bender, you know how frustrating and scary it can be when police are called and insurance companies get involved.
 Dinging a car is one thing, but a full-on car wreck is a completely different story.
-A car accident in North charleston can result in significant expenses such as vehicle damage and medical costs.
+A car accident in North Charleston can result in significant expenses such as vehicle damage and medical costs.

 If a distracted driver kills your loved one, the impact on your family can be profound and long-lasting.
 Survivors of car accidents often experience emotional distress, post-traumatic stress disorder, and other challenges that alter their quality of life.
-In the face of these life-changing events, aggressive representation from a personal injury attorney in North charleston, SC, can maximize your chances of winning your case.
+In the face of these life-changing events, aggressive representation from a personal injury attorney in North Charleston, SC, can maximize your chances of winning your case.

 Here's an uncomfortable truth to digest: Insurance companies often aim to pay out as little as possible.
 Fortunately, you can protect yourself from their tactics by getting the right legal support for your personal injury claim.